 - Assists in the preparation, implementation, and evaluation of research protocols when applicable.

-Education: Bachelor’s Degree in Nursing
+Education: Master’s Degree in Nursing

 Experience: At least seven years of transplant experience, and at least five years of management experience supervising personnel.